Political prisoners share how Jimmy Carter saved their lives - WTOP News

 At another scholar’s request, Carter wrote a personal appeal.
 Al-Nimeiri became extremely angry and screamed about traitors and enemies, but “we were released without charge, without trial, without a word,” An-Naim said.
 “It is Carter the human being who did this.”

 Michael Warren was the AP’s deputy regional director for Latin America and the Caribbean and then Southern Cone bureau chief from 2004-2014.
 U.N.
-Correspondent Edie Lederer in New York contributed.
+Correspondent Edith M. Lederer in New York contributed.

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.